Cesare al Casaletto

 Must ordertagliolino al burro

-InsiderNo counter, no chef's table — just classic tables in a quiet, considered room.
+InsiderNo counter and no chef's table, just classic tables in a quiet room.
 Book a couple of weeks ahead, especially for weekend dinner.

 Osteria Fernanda